webplatform/docs/concepts/general_programming/What_is_in_a_Computer/index.md

 {{Flags
 |High-level issues=Needs Topics, Needs Review
 |Checked_Out=No
+|State=In Progress
+|Editorial notes=Not incorrect, but rudimentary.
+Custom title is misleading.
+Content needs updating.
+Content only visible in "Edit Source" mode.
 }}
 {{Summary_Section|What is inside your computer?
 What are some basic ideas about how it works?}}
 {{Concept Page}}